Home Why Business Woodworking About us Contact us

 So why would I consider something this dangerous?
 Great finish, fast, easy to spray.
 It is so fast drying that few people can effectively brush it on.
 I live in Texas, so can spray outdoors most of the year.
 Lacquer dries so fast, that the overspray is dry before it hits the ground (you should even hold the spray gun closer to the work than you would with slower drying finishes).
 I often spray outdoors in the driveway, and stay at least 3-5 feet away from the cars - I have had no sign of overspray on either car.
 If you must spray indoors, beware of exhaust fans - motors cause sparks.
 Try blowing clean air into your spray area, and vent to the outside without blowers.

 I have tried many tests to see if I could make lacquer fail.
 I have intentionally spilled wine, water, and other beverages on a lacquered surface, then set the glass in the spill (to keep it from evaporating) and after several days, have had no damage.
 I know that finger nail polish is often lacquer, so polish remover will remove lacquer from furniture as well.
-After years of feeling safe, I left a small lacquered piece near the kitchen sink.
+A leaky spray can of insect repellant damaged one customer's table - as a chemist explained, the active ingredient "Deet" is an extremely harsh chemical.
+After years of feeling safe except for these harsh chemicals, I left a small lacquered piece near the kitchen sink.
 A few days later, there were spots in the finish.
 I have no idea what kitchen liquid caused the spots, but they did not come out.
 Maybe that is why the basic nitrocellulose lacquer is not recommended by the KCMA - Kitchen Cabinet Manufacturers Association.

 Catalyzed Nitrocellulose Lacquer

 Catalyzed lacquer has an extra chemical that gradually hardens the finish after it is applied.
 The initial coats still "burn in" creating a single integrated film, but over the next weeks and months, the finish becomes impervious to most solvents, and far less subject to damage.
 Lacquer may be pre-catalyzed (before you buy it), with a shelf life of months or even a year, and relatively slow hardening.
-You may mix the separate catalyst just before the lacquer is used, leaving the unmixed lacquer with an indefinite shelf life, and mixed catalyzed lacquer that must be used in hours or days, because it hardens rapidly.
+You may mix the separate catalyst just before the lacquer is used, leaving the unmixed lacquer with an indefinite shelf life, and mixed catalyzed lacquer that must be used in hours or days, because it cures more rapidly.
+Like uncatalyzed lacquer, it is flammable, toxic, and likely to be outlawed.

 Catalyzed lacquer is recommended by the KCMA for use in kitchens.
-It is used just like regular nitrocellulose lacquer.
+It is used just like regular nitrocellulose lacquer - the extra hardening occurs in the days or weeks after the finish is complete.

 Use of traditional lacquer